Learning Outcomes

 Worked Example 1.2

 A defendant raises the affirmative defense of insanity.
 The state requires the defendant to prove insanity by a preponderance of the evidence.
-The defendant argues this is unconstitutional.
+The defendant argues this is unconstitutional because the prosecution must disprove insanity beyond a reasonable doubt.

-Answer: The allocation of the burden of proof for affirmative defenses like insanity to the defendant is constitutional.
-The Due Process Clause does not require the prosecution to disprove insanity unless insanity negates an element of the offense.
+The allocation of the burden of proof for insanity to the defendant is constitutional.
+Insanity is a classic affirmative defense.
+The Due Process Clause does not require the prosecution to disprove insanity, so long as insanity is not defined as negating an element of the offense.
+Requiring the defendant to prove insanity by a preponderance does not relieve the state of proving any element beyond a reasonable doubt.

 Revision Tip

-Focus on whether the fact in question is an element of the crime (prosecution’s burden) or an affirmative defense (defendant’s burden).
-If in doubt, the prosecution must prove all elements beyond a reasonable doubt.
+- Is the fact in question an element (or Apprendi-type fact that raises the statutory maximum)?
+If so, the prosecution must prove it beyond a reasonable doubt.

 Key Point Checklist